 Can I put a carbon fiber shaft on my existing cue?

 Usually yes if the joint type matches.
-Predator REVO, Mezz Ignite, and Jacoby all sell shafts that fit common joints (5/316x18, Uni-Loc, Radial, etc.).
+Predator REVO, Mezz Ignite, and Jacoby all sell shafts that fit common joints (5/16x18, Uni-Loc, Radial, etc.).
 Check your joint type before buying.

 Why are carbon fiber cues so expensive?

 The manufacturing process.
 Wrapping carbon fiber layers around a mandrel, curing under heat and pressure, and finishing to exact tolerances costs more than turning a piece of maple on a lathe.
-The Cuetec Cynergy is the exception — they figured out a way to make it cheaper.
+The Collapsar CXL500 at ~$120 is the budget exception — simpler manufacturing without cutting corners on the carbon fiber itself.

 Do carbon fiber shafts need to be cleaned?